The RCN Foundation helps to invest in the nursing and midwifery professions and improve patient care.

 • Learning disability nursing

-Most patients know nursing team members are there to help them, but they may not fully understand the jobs they do.
+Most patients know that nurses, midwives, and health care support workers are there to help them, but they may not fully understand the jobs they do.
 Raising the profile of nursing will help more people understand its contribution to improving the nation’s health.
-It’s why we fund projects that:
+It’s why we fund projects that demonstrate how they increase the public profile of nursing.

 What organisations can apply for a grant?